 There are several reasons why an interview is a vital part of the hiring process.
 They are:

 - Provide additional information about the candidate: Due to limitations, a candidate can only give out limited information about his/herself in the application.
 Therefore an interview is an opportunity for the interviewer to have additional information about the candidate.
 This information could range from the candidate's educational background to their job history.

-- Let you assess the candidate: An application usually contains highlights of a candidate’s previous positions.
+- Let you assess the candidate: An application usually contains highlights of an applicant’s skills and experience.
 Judging by them alone, candidates are likely to get any job.
-However, by interviewing candidates, you get to know if they are as skilled as their application says.
+However, by interviewing candidates, you get to know if they have unique skills as stated in their application.

 - Provide information about the position: Many job description posts are generic, providing only little details of a position.
 During the interview, the interviewer can let the candidate know more about what the position entails including the salary and benefits attached to the role as well as growth opportunities.

 Now that we know the benefits of an interview, next, we take a look at how to identify a good candidate in an interview.

 How to identify a good candidate in an interview?